amd/aocl-data-analytics/doc/index.rst

 Your installation is also packaged with C++ and Python example programs.

+The source code for AOCL-DA can be obtained from https://github.com/amd/aocl-data-analytics/.
+You can also install AOCL-DA using the AOCL spack recipe: https://www.amd.com/en/developer/zen-software-studio/applications/spack/spack-aocl.html.

 AOCL-DA is developed and maintained by AMD (https://www.amd.com/).
 For support or queries, you can e-mail us on toolchainsupport@amd.com.